-- be located in a High Income county as designated in Section II(F)(2) and - commit at least twenty-five percent (25%) of qualified low-income units will be affordable to and occupied by households with incomes at or below thirty percent (30%) of area median income.
-See Appendix J for additional information.
+• commit at least twenty-five percent (25%) of qualified low-income units will be affordable to and occupied by households with incomes at or below thirty percent (30%) of area median income.
+See Appendix J-G for additional information.

 2. CHOICE NEIGHBORHOODS IMPLEMENTATION SET-ASIDE